 We’re here to help

 Most people think about it like this: all you need to earn an income with Uber is a car and a smartphone.
-While this is 100% true, it’s a bit misleading, because in fact it’s even more simple: you don’t need to have a car, at least you don’t need to be a car owner to drive Uber.
+While this is 100% true, it’s a bit misleading, because in fact it’s even simpler: you don’t need to have a car, at least you don’t need to be a car owner to drive Uber.
 Here’s why this is important:

 Uber inspects every single car before signing them up to their platform, and their requirements are getting stricter by the minute as the law requires higher and higher standards in passenger transport.